What To Wear Under A Tight Fitting Bandage Or Bodycon Dress

 Waist cinchers - if you want a very defined waistline then consider a waist cincher.
 For bandage dresses, ensure the waist cincher is made of a snag-free material and is relatively thin.
 Most bandage dresses cling to your body, and a robust corset-like waist cincher is the very last thing you want showing through your clothing.
 A good rule of thumb is to take your dress with you when you go shopping.

 We've had so much interest in shapewear you can wear under your dress that we've added a brand new section to this article on the subject below.

 Types of Bras for Select Dress Styles

-Strapless Dress: Naturally a strapless bra style or bodysuit is your best option.
-If you are comfortable with your tummy and not looking for added control simply opt for a strapless dress.
-Choose a bodysuit to slim down your stomach and provide more support and control.
+Strapless Dresses: Naturally a strapless bra style or bodysuit is your best option.
+If you are comfortable with your tummy and not looking for added control, then opt for a strapless bra.
+Otherwise, choose a bodysuit to slim down your stomach and provide more support and control.

-Racerback Dress: This dress style is the one with the criss cross style backs.
+Racerback Dresses: This dress style is the one with the criss-cross style backs.
 You see it common in sports shirts and tanks as well.
-Many bras on the market today offer flexible strap options that convert easily to a racerback style.
+Many bras on the market today offer flexible strap options that convert efficiently to a racerback style.

-Plunging Cleavage Dress: This dress needs an adhesive bra style or simply adhesive breast pads to help conceal your nipples.
-There are styles that come in flesh tones so check around to get an adhesive style that is barely noticeable.
+Plunging Cleavage Dresses: This dress needs an adhesive bra or sticky breast pads to help conceal your nipples.
+Adhesive styles come in flesh tones so check around to get a barely noticeable one.

-Strap Dress: The thin straps of dresses are very common and are often called spaghetti or noodle straps.
-In these dresses you have various options because many bras come with “clear” straps.
-However, most fashionistas simply choose strapless bras for thinner strapped dress styles.
+Thin Strap Dresses: Thin straps on dresses are very common and are often called spaghetti or noodle straps.
+With these dresses, you have various options because many bras come with “clear” straps.
+However, most fashionistas choose strapless bras for thinner strapped dress styles.

-Backless Dress: As we mentioned earlier - investing in the proper undergarments saves you time and money.
-As with more elaborate necklines this dress is best worn with adhesive bras or pads.
+Backless Dresses: As we mentioned earlier - investing in the right undergarments saves you time and money.
+As with more elaborate necklines, the best bra for a backless dress is an adhesive bra or pads.